gs-ai/AgentOSINT/CODE_OF_CONDUCT.md

 - Public or private insult or discrimination.

 ## Enforcement
-Instances of abusive behavior may be reported to the project maintainers at [email@example.com].
+Instances of abusive behavior may be reported to the project maintainers via this repository.